WHAT ARE ROOTKITS AND HOW TO PREVENT THEM?

 Method 3: Install Software Updates

 Through system vulnerabilities, a rootkit can get through to your computer.
 System vulnerabilities are inevitable.
-In fact, programmers are often only able to discover a bug after the software is released.
+Programmers are often only able to discover a bug after the software is released.
 The solution is a software update.

 Unfortunately, some users ignore the importance of software updates.
 But the fact is that installing software updates enhances your cybersecurity, preventing malware like rootkits from getting onto your computer.
 When software updates become available, don’t delay their installation.

-Anti malware software prevents varieties of malware.
-But advanced anti malware software with rootkit detection is required to stop rootkits from getting on the computer.
-So, how can you prevent rootkits using anti malware software?
+Anti-malware software prevents varieties of malware.
+However advanced anti-malware software with rootkit detection is required to stop rootkits from getting on the computer.
+So, how can you prevent rootkits using anti-malware software?

 What Are Rootkits Conclusion